 “Compassion curriculum has also taught me a lot about how to socialize, live a healthy life and show courteousness to everyone.” – Compassion has culturally appropriate curriculum to teach the children about hygiene, simple ways to stay healthy (teeth brushing and hand washing after using the toilet as a couple examples), appropriate social behavior, etc . . . lessons they may not be receiving at home due to the family’s lack of education or difficult and often desperate situations.
 Compassion also often tutors the children in their school work.

 “Today, Compassion is a household name in my community and it’s environs.” – Because of the help and hand’s up that Compassion gives to the children and their families, Compassion is respected by the communities and sometimes even protected in dangerous areas.
-In San Pedro Sula, perhaps the most dangerous city in the world, the gangs will not touch Compassion because they see the good they are doing with the children.
+In San Pedro Sula, perhaps the most dangerous city in the world, I have been told that the gangs there will not touch Compassion because they see the good they are doing with the children.

 “My teachers and workers are lovely people to live with and learn.
 They visit us both at home and school.” – Compassion workers visit the children’s homes to check on the family situation, see how the family is doing and how Compassion can pray for and better assist each individual child and family.